maranmaran/TrainingCompanion/README.md

 (Croatia)

 V2 of application is in development with more expressive and intuitive UI, features like training program creator, chat, real-time feed, in-app notification and mail system, billing, dynamic real-time self-design dashboard, more robust and granular approach to exercises which adapts them to all kinds of sports.

+This readme will be updated soon to more comprehensive documentation and demo